Sound follower: Alternate uses

 Sound followers were also used in the 1960s strictly for audio recording & record album mastering, for the magnetic film format at the time had several advantages over standard magnetic recording tape.
 Magnetic film's extra thickness over tape made it less susceptible to "print-through", and its sprocket-driven nature made it less likely to suffer from tape flutter and other speed variations.
-Command Records in the 1960s released several albums that were recorded and mastered on 35mm magnetic film for several artists on the label, such as Enoch Light, Tony Mottola, and others.
+Command Records in the 1960s released several albums that were recorded and mastered on 35 mm magnetic film for several artists on the label, such as Enoch Light, Tony Mottola, and others.

+It is generally accepted that Everest Records subsidiary of the Belock Instrument Corporation based in College Point New York pioneered the use of three channel 35 mm magnetic film from around 1959.
+When the company transferred to Hollywood under new ownership in 1961 the Everest Bayside Recording Studio was sold and the 35 mm equipment to Mercury Records and later Command Classics.
+Improvements in standard tape technology and the high cost of the 35 mm process led to its discontinuance.

 Fate

 Sound followers are not used for most new film productions (the major exception being IMAX).
 Sound followers are still in use, as there are many separate magnetic films in film vaults.
-Reel to reel tape, then later hard disk drive and solid-state drive recording system replaced sound followers.
+Reel-to-reel tape, then later hard disk drive and solid-state drive recording system replaced sound followers.